-Achilles Tendinopathy
+Achilles Tendinopathy (Achilles Heel Pain)

 Achilles tendonitis is a common condition that causes pain and stiffness at the back of the ankle or heel.
 It affects the Achilles tendon, the large tendon that connects the calf muscles to the heel bone and plays a vital role in walking, running, and jumping.
-This condition is common in runners, active individuals, and people who place repeated strain on their lower legs, but it can affect anyone.

 Achilles tendonitis is usually caused by overuse or repeated stress on the tendon rather than a single injury.
 Common contributing factors include: